Benjamin Edelstein

 Research

-• Benjamin Smith, Fernando Ferreira, Jeanna Kenney (Working), Household Mobility, Networks, and Gentrification of Minority Neighborhoods in the US.
+• Benjamin Smith, Fernando Ferreira, Jeanna Kenney (2024), Household Mobility, Networks, and Gentrification of Minority Neighborhoods in the US, Journal of Labor Economics.

 • Benjamin Smith, Morris Davis, Stephen Oliner, William Larson (2023), A Quarter Century of Mortgage Risk, Review of Finance.